evercoinx/meme-tools/README.md

     yarn get-accounts:main
     ```

-8. Run this command to estimate how much USDC should be transferred to the _main_ accounts:
+8. Run this command to estimate how much USD should be transferred to the _main_ accounts:

     ```bash
     yarn distribute-funds:dry-run
     ```

-9. Transfer USDC from _marketing_ account on Base to the _main_ accounts on Solana using [Rhino Bridge](https://app.rhino.fi/bridge?mode=receive&chainIn=BASE&chainOut=SOLANA&token=USDC).
+9. Transfer USD from _marketing_ account on Base to the _main_ accounts on Solana using [Rhino Bridge](https://app.rhino.fi/bridge?mode=receive&chainIn=BASE&chainOut=SOLANA&token=USDC).

-10. Swap the transferred USDC to SOL for each _main_ account.
+10. Swap the transferred USD to SOL for each _main_ account.

 11. Run this command again to make sure that all the _main_ accounts have sufficient SOL: